sylvainschmitt/SSDM/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Fixed dependency compatibility with raster 2.9-5
+* Fixed a major bug from version 0.2.4 due to dependency compatibility with raster 2.9-5
-* Changed maintainter mail adress (permanent adress)
-* Removed rgdal from vignette builder as asked by mail